LuxiaSL/dream_gen/README.md

 - Lower resolution: `interpolation_resolution_divisor: 2`
 - Reduce interpolation frames: `hybrid.interpolation_frames: 5`

-For more issues, see `docs/TROUBLESHOOTING.md` or open an issue.
+Any other issues, contact @luxia on discord or open an issue.

 ## 🤝 Contributing

 Contributions welcome!
 Areas of interest:

-- **Additional Models**: Support for SDXL, SD3, other architectures
-- **ControlNet Integration**: More control over image evolution
-- **Multi-Window Support**: Multiple aesthetic streams simultaneously
-- **Web UI**: Browser-based configuration interface
-- **Mobile Companion**: Remote viewing and control
+- **Additional Diffusion Suites**: ComfyUI is strong; could stand to support many others for flexibility/choice, as well as other models
+- **Improved Rainmeter Control/Display**: More buttons/knobs to tune the diffusion on the fly from the rainmeter widget itself.
+- **Refactoring + Cross-System Capabilities**: System and software agnostic, separating away from Rainmeter explicitly and moving towards independent pieces with the core logic
+- **Single GPU Support**: Self explanatory.
+Hardcoded to try and offload to secondary GPU, can be altered or made to support single ones.
+Pairs well with system agnostic development.
 ## 📜 License

 MIT License - see LICENSE file for details.